 Prostate cancer is the leading form of solid organ cancer in the U.S. and the fourth most common form of cancer in the world.
 According to the U.S. National Institutes of Health, the U.S. had more than 27,000 deaths in 2009 due to prostate cancer, which usually strikes older men.
-Those who have been diagnosed with prostate cancer and have explored treatment options have been faced with some difficult choices.
-Which treatment is likely to be most effective?
-Which has the fewest associated risks?
-What are the side effects?
+Those diagnosed with prostate cancer and explored treatment options have been faced with some difficult choices:

 HIFU treatment is advanced medical technology that uses ultrasound to rapidly and precisely apply heat at a level that is lethal to prostate tissue.
 It destroys the entire prostate gland or focuses only on the cancerous portion of it.
 This highly localized treatment leaves the surrounding tissue unharmed.